Strategic Defence of the Parity Accord

 The Parity Accord is presented without personal attribution or political branding.

-a precautionary response to credible personal safety risks in sensitive constitutional environments
+This reflects both a precautionary response to credible personal safety risks in sensitive constitutional contexts and a principled commitment to neutrality in constitutional design.

-Anonymity is employed to ensure the framework is assessed by its constitutional architecture rather than perceived allegiance or biography.
+Anonymity ensures that the framework is assessed on its constitutional architecture rather than perceived allegiance, biography, or motive.

 How It Resolves It

-By removing the author from the centre of the proposal, the Accord aligns with its own organising principle: no individual or group may retain ownership or leverage over a parity-based system.
+By removing the author from the centre of the proposal, the Accord aligns with its core organising principle: no individual or group retains ownership or leverage within a parity-based system.

-Once published, the framework is structurally complete and open to independent scrutiny, amendment, or rejection through democratic process.
+Once articulated, the framework is structurally complete and open to independent scrutiny, institutional evaluation, and democratic amendment or rejection through established constitutional processes.

-Interpretive authority rests with public institutions and democratic evaluation, not with its originator.
+Interpretive authority therefore rests with public institutions and constitutional mechanisms, not with its originator.

 The Outcome

-The Accord functions as a civic contribution rather than a personal project.
-Its legitimacy depends on public and institutional judgment rather than authorship.
+The Accord operates as a civic constitutional framework rather than a personal or political project.

-Debate is redirected toward whether the system prevents domination, secures parity of esteem, and establishes a viable constitutional settlement.
+Debate is therefore directed toward the structure of the framework and its capacity to establish a viable constitutional settlement.

 The Problem